que-es-encapsulacion-objetos-en-programacion

 Encapsulation is an object saying: “Don’t touch my stuff”

 OBJECTS have internal variables that contain their data and state.
-These variables are not available to everyone, just as you wouldn’t like someone to mess with your kidney.
+These variables are not available to everyone, just as you don’t like people messing with your kidney.

 If another element wants to interact with an object, it must do so through its public methods.
-In this way, the object can take the necessary actions to maintain its internal consistency.
+This way, the object can perform the necessary actions to maintain its internal consistency.

 curso-poo-caja-fuerte